-(Initi nai next to each number) 1. to read and review this and voluntarily and has had the opportunity ds its terms and has had the opportunity to s.
-2. existing or hereinafter or is not limited to, the pro- in effect at the time of e protections provided by includes all the protecti- undersigned herein forev- of the use(s) or the real private or public nuisance reated, on the tract describ tections of any statutes or execution of this waiver or the setback requirements for ions of all the ordinances wer releases Grady County, I property described in the re against Grady County, Co pjections to any use(s) or development, now bed in the exhibit A. This waiver includes, but clocal ordinances of Grady County, Georgia adopted hereafter, and is not limited to the for habitable dwellings, church or business but a provided by Grady County, Georgia.
-The Georgia, from any and all liability as a result e exhibit A and further waives any claim of Georgia or the owner of the neighboring tract, me of execution of this agreement.
-3. That he/she understands that the terms of this waiver shall bind all the undersigned's successors, heir and/or assigns to their property and as such is irrevocable.
-The waiver shall act as a covenant running with the land and may be recorded in the Deed Records of Grady County, Georgia to provide the public notice of its terms.
-4. may produce odors, noise, dust and/or other and uses on the undersigned's property.
-5. posed potential nuisance potential negative effect e, the undersigned, by sign egative externalities associated with the pro- ing this waiver, waives any objection to those rady County may issue permits and/or grant tement.
-This day c of 20 (Seal) (Sign n here) (Prin nt Name)
+(Initial next to each number)

+- 1. That he/she is executing this document freely and voluntarily and has had the opportunity to read and review this document and understands its terms and has had the opportunity to review it with his/her attorney if he/she so chooses. - 2.
+That the undersigned herein waives any objections to any use(s) or development, now existing or hereinafter created, on the tract described in the exhibit A. This waiver includes, but is not limited to, the protections of any statutes or local ordinances of Grady County, Georgia in effect at the time of execution of this waiver or adopted hereafter, and is not limited to the protections provided by the setback requirements for habitable dwellings, church or business but includes all the protections of all the ordinances provided by Grady County, Georgia.
+The undersigned herein forever releases Grady County, Georgia, from any and all liability as a result of the use(s) or the real property described in the exhibit A and further waives any claim of private or public nuisance against Grady County, Georgia or the owner of the neighboring tract, whether said claim is known or unknown at the time of execution of this agreement. - 3.
+That he/she understands that the terms of this waiver shall bind all the undersigned's successors, heir and/or assigns to their property and as such is irrevocable.
+The waiver shall act as a covenant running with the land and may be recorded in the Deed Records of Grady County, Georgia to provide the public notice of its terms. - 4.
+The proposed use on the neighboring tract may produce odors, noise, dust and/or other negative effects which may be incompatible with land uses on the undersigned's property. - 5.
+Nevertheless, understanding the potential negative externalities associated with the proposed potential nuisance, the undersigned, by signing this waiver, waives any objection to those potential negative effects and understands that Grady County may issue permits and/or grant variances to its ordinances in reliance on this agreement.

+This day of 20.

+(Seal)

+(Sign here)